-- 163. If a priest or deacon is convicted in England and Wales of any criminal offence which is not a summary offence, or receivescriminal charge results s30(1)in a conviction and a sentence of imprisonment (including a suspended r67-69 sentence) the bishop may remove that person from office or impose a prohibition order (either for life or for a limited period) without further s30(3)proceedings.
-Under the Measure the bishop has a two-year period within which to act from the date the sentence of imprisonment becomes conclusive, but the bishop should consider the matter and take action as s40 soon as reasonably practicable.
-A sentence of imprisonment becomes conclusive when any appeal is concluded or dismissed or abandoned.
+- 163. If a priest or deacon is convicted in England and Wales of any criminal offence which is not a summary offence, or receives a sentence of s30(1) imprisonment (including a suspended sentence) the bishop may remove r67-69 that person from office or impose a prohibition order (either for life or for a limited period) without further proceedings.
+Under the Measure the s30(3) bishop has a two-year period within which to act from the date the sentence of imprisonment becomes conclusive, but the bishop should consider the matter and take action as soon as reasonably practicable.
+A sentence of imprisonment becomes conclusive when any appeal is s40 concluded or dismissed or abandoned.
 If there is no such appeal then the two-year period starts to run from the expiration of the time limited for appeal.
-Where the bishop does not at any relevant time know of the conviction the President may extend the s30(3A), r67A two-year period. - Removal from office or prohibition will not automatically result from a sentence of imprisonment.
-The bishop retains a discretion at all times, but, if the bishop is considering imposing a penalty, the bishop must first of all sconsult the President of Tribunals to ascertain the President's views about the seriousness of the criminal charge and the matters relating to it.
-The bishop must then inform the respondent in writing of details of the proposed penalty, send him or her a copy of the bishop's letter to the President and the President's response, and invite him or her the respondent to send written representations within 28 days.
-If either the bishop or the respondent so desires, and if practicable, a meeting between them should be arranged during this 28-day period; the respondent should have a colleague, advisor or friend present.
-A member of the bishop's staff should attend and record the matters discussed, and a copy of the note of the meeting should be sent to the respondent promptly after the meeting.
-At the end of the 28-day period the bishop should write to the respondent stating whether the penalty of removal from office or prohibition is being imposed.
+Where the bishop does not at any relevant time know of the conviction the President may extend the two-year period. - 164.
+Removal from office or prohibition will not automatically result from a sentence of imprisonment.
+The bishop retains a discretion at all times, but, if the bishop is proposing to impose a penalty, the bishop must first of all consult the President of Tribunals to ascertain the President's views about the seriousness of the criminal charge and the matters relating to it.
+The bishop must then inform the respondent in writing of details of the proposed penalty, send him or her a copy of the bishop's letter to the President and the President's response, and invite the respondent to send written representations within 28 days.
+If either the bishop or the respondent so desires, and if practicable, a meeting between them should r27(5)(b)